-Exacerbating California's reliance on a relatively small number of highly mobile and highly responsible taxpayers is the fact that a significant share of the taxable income in the state is derived from income earned through the sale of capital assets, meaning that taxable income generally follows the same trends as capital gains income, seen in Figure 3.
-As an income source, capital gains are historically volatile even for the highest earners (Hodge, 2021).
+Exacerbating California's reliance on a relatively small number of highly mobile and highly responsible taxpayers is the fact that a significant share of the taxable income in the state is derived from income earned through the sale of capital assets, meaning that taxable income generally follows the same trends as capital gains income, seen in figure 3.
+As an income source, capital gains are historically volatile even for the highest earners (Hodge 2021).
 Figure 4 shows that since 1995, the sale of capital assets as a percentage of all taxable income has had a 12.5 percentage point range.

-Perhaps unsurprisingly, capital gains as a share of all taxable income moves in close step with the business cycle over time, reaching a peak at 17.0% at the height of the Dot-Com Bubble in 2000 before falling to 6.2% as the bubble burst in 2002.
-Similarly, the share of taxable income that was capital gains spiked to 15.4% in 2007 before tumbling to 4.5% during the Great Recession in 2009.
+Perhaps unsurprisingly, capital gains as a share of all taxable income moves in close step with the business cycle over time, reaching a peak at 17.0 percent at the height of the dot-com bubble in 2000 before falling to 6.2 percent as the bubble burst in 2002.
+Similarly, the share of taxable income that was capital gains spiked to 15.4 percent in 2007 before tumbling to 4.5 percent in 2009 during the Great Recession.